-The Inclusion Support (IS) Portal is a user-friendly web-based application where ECEC services can develop their Strategic Inclusion Plan (SIP) and apply for funding from the Inclusion Development Fund if the need is identified.
+The Inclusion Support (IS) Portal is a user-friendly web-based application where Early Childhood Education and Care (ECEC) services can develop their Strategic Inclusion Plan (SIP) and apply for funding from the Inclusion Development Fund if the need is identified.

 The IS Portal is a secure Government application and from 10th February 2020 access to the IS Portal is made via PRODA.